 Diagnosis and Assessment of Control

 Diagnosis is based on a thorough history with special focus on symptoms and genetic predisposition.
 The definitive diagnosis is made through the use of spirometry.
 This is a diagnostic test where a person exhales forcefully into a machine to determine if airflow obstruction is present.
 To determine if obstruction is present the ratio of the forced expiratory volume in 1 second (FEV1) over forced vital capacity (FVC) is reviewed.
 (Table 43-1) To determine reversibility, as in asthma, a short-acting β-agonist (albuterol) is given and the post-bronchodilator FEV1 is evaluated.
-If the FEV1 improves greater or equal to 12% and 200 mL when compared to prebronchodilator value the person is diagnosed with asthma.7 Once diagnosis is made, further age-specific evaluation based on impairment and risk is ...
+If the FEV1 improves greater or equal to 12% and 200 mL when compared to prebronchodilator value the person is diagnosed with asthma.7 Once diagnosis is made, further age-specific evaluation based on impairment and ...